pb-go/pb-go/docs/config.md

 Do Remember: `masterkey` must be longer than 12 bytes.
 Encryption key should be 32 bytes and corresponding nonce should be 12 bytes.

+One thing you must listen: correctly set the reverse proxy and offer a `X-Real-IP` header in http request, if this is not offered, we'll decline the request immediately.

 ## Network

 Set the listen port and domain and IP in server configuration, in YAML format.